 At Veterans United, we’ll often require a VOR on manual underwrites when the buyer isn’t currently a homeowner

 Verification of Rent helps lenders assess a borrower’s ability to make their monthly mortgage payments.
 Veterans who haven’t been paying rent can face significant payment shock when they suddenly have to make regular mortgage payments.

 Guidelines for verifying your housing payments can vary among lenders.
 At Veterans United, we typically require a VOR for the prior 24 months directly from the landlord, from the payment history shown on a credit report, or verified through canceled rent checks.

 Things can get trickier when borrowers pay their rent in cash or don’t pay rent at all.

 Prospective buyers who pay rent in cash may need to provide a 24-month banking history showing those withdrawals.
 Paying the rent with a mix of cash and checks can require documenting both the withdrawals and the canceled checks.

 There may be instances where a Veteran was living with friends or family and making contributions to the overall cost of the home, but not in any fixed manner.
 In cases like these, VA lenders may ask to see canceled checks, or bank statements showing regular withdrawals or transfers of money.

-Not having a formal lease in hand could make the verification process complicated, but working with an experienced loan specialist may make it easier.
+Not having a formal lease in hand could make the verification process complicated, but working with an experienced loan expert may make it easier.

 Veterans who live with a family member or friend rent-free may need to provide a written letter of explanation to that effect.
 But lenders will be especially concerned about payment shock in a rent-free scenario.
 If you haven’t been paying rent for the last two years, lenders will take a closer look at your savings and assets.
 They want to know what you’ve been doing with the money you didn’t have to spend on rent.